Personalise your PSA test

 Why you should take a PSA Test

-• PSA blood tests help to identify if you're at higher risk of having prostate cancer.
+• PSA is a blood test used by doctors to help identify people who may be at higher risk of prostate cancer.
 This is important as prostate cancer often causes no symptoms.

-• Taking a PSA test increases your chances of picking up prostate cancer before it has spread and reduces the chance of dying from prostate cancer by about 30%.
+• Large studies of PSA screening programmes have shown that regular screening increases the chances of picking up prostate cancer before it has spread and reduces the chance of dying from prostate cancer.

 • Guidelines support PSA testing from age 45+ (or 40+ if high-risk - black ethnicity or family history)